vijay21500269/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/README.md

-### RESULTS : Arduino uno is interfaced with FSR and output values are indicated on a graph.
+### RESULTS :
+Thus the interfacing using FSR(force sensitive resistor) is simulated in tinkerCAD.